 The complete three-dimensional fold of a polypeptide chain into a protein subunit is known as its tertiary structure.
 A protein can be composed of one (a monomer) or more subunits (e.g., a dimer).
 The three-dimensional arrangement of subunits is known as its quaternary structure.
 Subunit structure is determined by the sequence and characteristics of amino acids in the polypeptide chain.
 The active site is a groove or crevice on an enzyme in which a substrate binds to facilitate the catalyzed chemical reaction.
 Enzymes are typically specific because the conformation of amino acids in the active site stabilizes the specific binding of the substrate.
 The active site generally takes up a relatively small part of the entire enzyme and is usually filled with free water when it is not binding a substrate.

-- Covalent catalysis occurs when one or multiple amino acids in the active site transiently forms a covalent bond with the substrate.
-This reaction usually takes the form an intermediate through a nucleophilic attack of the catalytic residues, which helps stabilize later transition states.
+- Covalent catalysis occurs when one or multiple amino acids in the active site transiently form a covalent bond with the substrate.
+This reaction usually takes the form of an intermediate through a nucleophilic attack of the catalytic residues, which helps stabilize later transition states.

-- Metal ion catalysis involves the participation of a metal ion at the active site of the enzyme, which can help to make the attacking residue a better nucleophile, as well as stabilize any negative charge in the active site.
+- Metal ion catalysis involves the participation of a metal ion at the active site of the enzyme, which can help make the attacking residue a better nucleophile and stabilize any negative charge in the active site.

 E+S ↔ ES ↔ E+P